accords/getcleandata/README.md

 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.

-'run_analysis.R that does the following.
+`run_analysis.R that does the following.

 1. Merges the training and the test sets to create one data set.